-Use Standard 27.3.3 Discretionary Use To that ensure that discretional agricultural use of agricultural , , ot unreasonably confine or restrain the
+Use Standard 27.3.3 Discretionary Use To that ensure that discretionagricultural use of agricultura , , ot unreasonably confine or restrain the Acceptable Solutions Performance Criteria OFFICER COMMENT

 Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The proposed monastery is a discretionary non-agricultural use No acceptable solution.
-A discretionary non- agricultural use must not conflict with or fetter and is assessed against the Performance criteria. agricultural use on the site or adjoining land having regard to all of the following: The proposed monastery includes new buildings for residential accommodation, new outbuildings and church and change of use of (a) the characteristics of the proposed non-agricultural use; several outbuildings.
-The farming use (mainly stock grazing) of the rest of the property will continue under lease arrangements, with access to the farm buildings such as shearing shed and stock yards to continue (b) where required.
-The agricultural use the characteristics of the existing or likely agricultural of the subject property will not be impacted by this proposal. use: (c) The monastery buildings including setback to site boundaries the residential units are well setback from neighbouring land, with a and separation distance between the proposed nonminimum of over 700m to adjoining agricultural use and existing land holdings.
-The curtilage around or likely agricultural use; Hardwick House is well defined and protected by established vegetation belts and hedges, which give further (d) any characteristics of the separation and buffering between site and adjoining land that the proposed use and surrounding would buffer the proposed properties.
-Farm land in the area is mainly used non-agricultural use from the adverse impacts on for grazing, with some vineyards and amenity from existing or fruit likely agricultural use.
+A discretionary non- agricultural use must not conflict with or fetter and is assessed against the Performance criteria. agricultural use on the site or adjoining land having regard to all of the following: new buildings for residential (a) the characteristics of the proposed non-agricultural several outbuildings.
+The farming use (mainly stock grazing) of the rest of the property will continue under use; lease arrangements, with access to the farm buildings such as shearing shed and stock yards to continue (b) the characteristics of the where required.
+The agricultural use existing or likely agricultural of the subject property will not be impacted by this proposal. use; (c) The monastery buildings including setback to site boundaries the residential units are well setback from neighbouring land, with a and separation distance between the proposed nonminimum of over 700m to adjoining agricultural use and existing land holdings.
+The curtilage around or likely agricultural use; Hardwick House is well defined and protected by established vegetation belts and hedges, which give further (d) any characteristics of the separation and buffering between site and adjoining land that the proposed use and surrounding would buffer the proposed properties. non-agricultural use from Farm land in the area is mainly used for grazing, with some vineyards and the adverse impacts on amenity from existing or fruit likely agricultural use.